leweyg/ndscene/py/ndscenepy/README.txt

-ndscene python library
+ObjectND, TensorND and RenderND

-n-dimensional scene-graph graphics library for python
+n-dimensional scene-graph format and runtime: